 There’s a bunch of things I’ve learned the hard way.

-1. The lisp never goes away.
-I am eight months in, and my speech is still impacted.
-The good news is that others don’t really notice this, either at the beginning or as you get used to it.
+eightthirteen months in, and my speech is still impacted.
+The good news is that others don’t really notice this, either at the beginning or as you get used to it. - Expect to spit a lot.
+I’ve given many public talks during my treatment, and I found myself spitting on the podium or my laptop quite a bit.
+Projecting one’s voice as is required when public speaking is harder with aligners in.